 Leukemia can affect parts of the body in and around the chest, such as some lymph nodes or the thymus, a gland located between the lungs.

 If these parts of the body swell, they can put pressure on the trachea and make breathing difficult.

 Breathing difficulties can also occur if leukemia cells build up in the lung’s small blood vessels.

-If a child is experiencing difficulty breathing, seek emergency care.
+If a child experiences difficulty breathing, seek emergency care.

-If leukemia is affecting the brain or spinal cord, a child may experience:
+If leukemia affects the brain or spinal cord, a child may experience: